kasundm5566/web-analyzer/README.md

 ## Prerequisites

 - Go 1.24.3 or later
-- Latest version of Google Chrome (make sure the path to Chrome is added to the path in environment variables)
+- Latest version of the Google Chrome (make sure the path to Chrome is added to the path in environment variables)

 ---